DANCE ON CAMINO DE SANTIAGO FESTIVAL

 A unique festival in unique places

-During these years, ‘Danza en el Camino’ has visited around 40 different municipalities where works by companies such as Frantics Dance Company, Lamajara Danza, Colectivo Globo and the Italian Bellanda Company, as well as choreographers such as the Italian Giovanni Insaudo, have been performed, Cuban creators Miguel Álvarez and Javier Peláez-Tulio, Carlos Aller and Cecilia Bartolino, French Arthur Bernard, Marc Fernández, the duo formed by Fran Martínez and Paula Quintas, Ukrainian Kateryna Humenyuk, Russian Ildar Tagirov and Costa Rican performer and choreographer Erick Jiménez, among others.
+Over the years, ‘Dance on Camino de Santiago’ has visited around 40 different municipalities, where audiences have been able to see works by companies such as Frantics Dance Company, Lamajara Danza, Colectivo Globo, the Italian Bellanda Company, but also choreographers such as the Italian Giovanni Insaudo, the Cuban creators Miguel Álvarez and Javier Peláez-Tulio, Carlos Aller and Cecilia Bartolino, the French Arthur Bernard, Marc Fernández, the duo formed by Fran Martínez and Paula Quintas, the Ukrainian Kateryna Humenyuk, the Russian Ildar Tagirov, and the Costa Rican performer and choreographer Erick Jiménez, among others.

 A cultural project that weaves networks